Tsimina/Single_Image_Dehazing/README.md

 ## Dataset

-Our prior-based UNet models were trained on the RESIDE Beta dataset, using a total of 18,200 images covering diverse haze conditions and paired clean references.
+Our prior-based U-Net models were trained on the RESIDE Beta dataset, using a total of 18,200 images covering diverse haze conditions and paired clean references.
 You can download the dataset here: [RESIDE Beta Dataset](https://utexas.app.box.com/s/25idwrsn890w03grdr6pls28cy38r91i).
 We used the OTS (Outdoor Training Set)for our application.

 ![reside_dataset](https://github.com/user-attachments/assets/8dde7f4b-95e6-4abe-a596-4425c0ab5067)

 In addition to the RGB images, we generate:

 - **Dark Channel Prior (DCP) maps**, computed directly from the hazy images using a local minimum filter.
 - **Synthetic SAR reflectivity maps**, created from the hazy images to simulate radar-like structural guidance.
-These maps are designed to mimic key SAR properties such as edge enhancement and speckle noise, and are used only in the `UNet-DCP+SAR` model.
+These maps are designed to mimic key SAR properties such as edge enhancement and speckle noise, and are used only in the `DCP+SAR Guided U-Net` model.

   ![sar_vs_gen](https://github.com/user-attachments/assets/0b24011d-9d2f-4e0e-8c72-b55c2a63acca)